 Which basic rules of bonsai care are important ?

-- Watering: Don't water a bonsai too little or too much.
-It is best when the surface of the bonsai soil is slightly dry.
+- Watering: Don't water too little or too much.
+It is best when the surface of the soil is slightly dry.
 In midsummer, outdoor bonsai sometimes have to be watered twice a day.
 Often not for several weeks in winter.
 Indoor bonsai need much less water in the apartment than outside in summer.

 - Overwintering: Outdoor bonsai should not be overwintered indoors.
 Indoor bonsai need a very bright and cool location in winter.